react-native-community/vscode-react-native-directory/README.md

 ## 📦 Installation

 > [!tip]
-> The extension is currently in the development phase, and only manual build and installation is supported at this time.
+> The extension is currently in the development phase, only manual build and installation is supported at this time.

 1. Make sure you have [Bun](https://bun.sh/docs/installation) installed.
 1. Checkout the repository locally.